MayaShenHongyu/Interactive-Lab-Hub/Lab 3/README.md

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

+Our interaction is a voice controlled game.
+The player is a 911 operator who one day receives a phone call asking for help.
+The other end is a man, claiming that he is trapped in a room and has lost all his memories.
+The player's goal is to help this man escape from the apartment.

 \*\***Post your storyboard and diagram here.**\*\*

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.